Updated October 2022

 - The employer must submit the application.

-- Attach passport copy of the sponsored persons (residents) and the establishment ID card.
+- Attach a passport copy of the sponsored persons (residents) and the establishment ID card.

 How to apply for a return permit?